 The Senator should address her comments through the Chair.

-Senators' tetchiness today is understandable given-----
+Senators' tetchiness today is understandable-----

 The Senator is talking about herself now.

------that we have been listening in recent days to the outrageous, gobsmacking cost of the national children's hospital.
+-----given that we have been listening in recent days to the outrageous, gobsmacking cost of the national children's hospital.

 I was out with the nurses at St. James’s Hospital this morning.
 As Senators will know, they are out in protest.
 This is the first of two days that nurses will be on strike this week and next week they will be joined by the Psychiatric Nurses Association for three days on strike.
 Almost 50,000 nurses are protesting on the picket lines.
-It did not dawn on us initially this morning but as we looked around, we saw hundreds of nurses protesting on one side, while on the other side, we saw a massive crater in the ground where our national children’s hospital is to be built.
+It did not dawn on us initially this morning, but as we looked around, we saw hundreds of nurses protesting on one side, while on the other side, we saw a massive crater in the ground where the national children’s hospital is to be built.
 The irony of this juxtaposition of these two sights was not lost on us.